flyteorg/flyte/rsts/concepts/admin.rst

 This metadata includes:

-- Description: a human readable description for the Named Entity collection
+- Description: a human-readable description for the Named Entity collection
 - State (workflows only): this determines whether the workflow is shown on the overview list of workflows scoped by project and domain

 Permitted operations: